sdman135/Take-Two-Stock----Time-Series/README.md

   Boxplot showing the range of stock prices grouped by year
 ![](images/boxplot.png)

-  Plot of the daily closing price for the stocks over the entire time period
+  Plot of the daily closing prices for the stocks over the entire time period
 ![](images/daily_stocks.png)